 Cassia Tree Propagation

-Golden shower trees only thrive in very warm temperatures like U.S. Department of Agriculture plant hardiness zones 10b and 11.
-They do well in southern Florida, Central America and the Caribbean.
+Golden shower trees only thrive in very warm temperatures like USDA plant hardiness zones 10b and 11.
+They do well in southern Florida, Central America, and the Caribbean.
 In toasty regions, these ornamentals grow quickly to their mature size.
 They can get as big as 40 feet (12 m.) tall and wide.

 The trees drop leaves in early spring to prepare for the flowers to come.
 The golden shower display is most gorgeous in late spring to early summer, when heavy clusters of showy golden blooms cover the branches.
-Once the blossoms fade, you’ll see the 2-foot (.6 m.) long seedpods.
+Once the blossoms fade, you’ll see the 2 foot (61 cm.) long seedpods.
 Dark brown and impressive, they hang on the tree all winter long.

 Each seedpod holds between 25 and 100 seeds.
 It is these seeds that are used for cassia tree propagation.
 When it comes to propagating cassia golden shower trees, the key is collecting the seeds when they are mature but not overripe.
 You’ll do best to watch the pod’s development closely if you are interested in golden shower propagating.